-Dams cause serious problems on many Oregon rivers including blocking fish and boat passage, and diverting and altering river flows for power generation.
+Dams cause serious problems on many Oregon rivers.
+These include blocking fish and boat passage, and diverting and altering river flows for power generation.
 WaterWatch works with other stakeholders to reduce the impact of dams on river flows, and, when appropriate, secure dam removal.